Lunatic-Labs/rubricapp/README.md

 # SkillBuilder

 SkillBuilder is a web application for evaluating students' professional skills, such as teamwork and communication.
+The purpose of the SkillBuilder application is to allow instructors to assess teams of students in real-time using research-based or custom rubrics.
+Instructors can email students their results, as well as download the data for analysis.

 SkillBuilder is implemented in two parts: the front end is a React application, and the back end is a python Flask application.

 ## Requirements

 - python3
-- pip 3
+- pip3
 - Node.js

 ## Setting up the BackEnd environment